steven-repositories/Clean.Architecture.API/README.md

 Right click the Logins folder and select New Login; you decide what would be the credentials for this login user.

-In the codebase, go to the appsettings.json and changed the value of "DatabaseName", "User Id", and "Password" for the "CC" connection string.
+In the codebase, go to the appsettings.json and change the value of "DatabaseName", "User Id", and "Password" for the "CC" connection string.

 ## Building the Docker Image